 Ikebana, one of the traditional arts of Japan, has been practiced for over 600 years.
 It is a disciplined art form steeped in the philosophy of developing a closeness with nature.
 The art of Ikebana allows for creative expression within certain rules of construction.
 There are currently over 2,000 different schools of Ikebana registered with the Japanese Ministry of Education, each with its own style, patterns, and rules for arranging of floral and plant materials.
 There are chapters of Ikebana International throughout the world who meet to learn about Japanese culture and arts, and to experience the international organization’s motto: “Friendship through Flowers.”

 Our chapter hosts a featured program or event monthly from September-June — including live workshops with certified guest instructors in different ikebana schools, online video programs, an annual exhibition, and occasional field trips.
-Attendance is free for members.
-Visitors and guests can attend their first program for free.
-After that there is a nominal fee to attend.

 Time: 10: 30 am - 12 noon